 One-shot AF is best if you don't know which mode to use – it's a good general-purpose setting to suit most subjects.
 In practice, you compose your subject in the viewfinder and half-press the shutter button.
 Among other things, this activates the autofocusing.
 The lens will focus on the subject, and then lock.
 A green focus confirmation signal will appear in the viewfinder to tell you focus has been achieved, and the in-focus beeper will sound (unless you have deactivated it).

 As long as you keep partial pressure on the shutter button, the focus will not change, even if you move the camera to recompose the shot.
-This gives a very quick and convenient method of achieving focus lock.
+This provides a very quick and convenient method of achieving focus lock.
 If focus is not achieved, the AF point will turn orange.

 In One-Shot AF mode, the camera will not let you fully depress the shutter button to fire it unless the subject is in focus.
 This means that if the camera is unable to focus the lens, you will not be able to take a picture.

-AI Servo AF
+Servo AF

-AI Servo AF mode is designed for fast-moving subjects.
+Servo AF mode is designed for fast-moving subjects.
 The camera calculates where the subject will be at the moment the shutter fires and focuses the lens accordingly.

-AI Servo AF does not utilise focus lock as One-Shot AF does.
+Servo AF does not utilise focus lock as One-Shot AF does.
 It continually checks the focus and refocuses the lens each time the camera-to-subject distance changes, right up to the moment of exposure.
 This makes it ideal for photographing moving subjects − you can retain partial pressure on the shutter button as you follow the subject with the camera, applying full pressure to take a picture at the key moment.

-When focus is achieved in AI Servo AF mode, the AF point will turn blue.
-But one potential problem is that AI Servo AF allows the shutter to be fired even if the subject is not in focus.
+When focus is achieved in Servo AF mode, the AF point will turn blue.
+But one potential problem is that Servo AF allows the shutter to be fired even if the subject is not in focus.
 If the lens has not finished refocusing or has failed to find the focus, you will end up with an unsharp image.

 Since the system is a predictive one, it continually calculates the next position of the subject being tracked by comparing focus distance results as they are received.
 The algorithm ignores a reading if it is significantly different from what is expected based on other results.
 This helps to reduce the lens jumping completely out of focus.